FeaturevisorFeaturevisor

 Revision

-You can optionally customize the revision value in datafiles by passing a --revision flag when building:
+You can optionally customize the revision value when building datafiles by passing a --revision flag:

 $ npx featurevisor build --revision 1.2.3